This post may contain affiliate links. Read my full disclosure policy.

 A simple delicious recipe for Thai Broccoli Soup with Coconut Milk - bursting with authentic Thai flavors.
 Make from scratch in 40 mins!
 Vegan & Gluten Free. | www.feastingathome.com

-In the recipe, I share how to get this soup really vibrant and green, by adding fresh spinach!
+To get this soup vibrant and green, blend in fresh baby spinach!

 A simple delicious recipe for Thai Broccoli Soup with Coconut Milk- bursting with authentic Thai flavors.
 Make from scratch in 40 mins!
 Vegan & Gluten Free. | www.feastingathome.com

-Ths color of this soup makes me happy.
+The color of this soup makes me so happy.

 A simple delicious recipe for Thai Broccoli Soup with Coconut Milk- bursting with authentic Thai flavors.
 Make from scratch in 40 mins!
 Vegan & Gluten Free. | www.feastingathome.com

-I hope you enjoy this Thai Brocolli Soup.
-I’ve recently updated it, to make it a little more simple.
+I hope you enjoy this Thai Broccoli Soup.
+I’ve recently updated it to make it a little more simple.
 Let me know what you think!

 Print